Ngz91/dotfiles/README.md

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
 ```
-It will ask you if you want to make zsh your default shell, select yes.
+It will ask you if you want to make zsh your default shell, select `yes`.
 Exit your terminal and launch it again and you will see the terminal in a different style.

 To change the theme of oh-my-zsh change this line in ~/.zshrc
 ```